by Martin Kölling, 2015.

 which involve a full seasonal cycle but are initially

 less defined in their precise duration.
-Since
+Since records with

-when the seasonal patterns are comparable,
+seasonal patterns are comparable, those

-those calibration conversions have been prepared
+calibration conversions have been prepared for the

-records separately.
+separately.

 More importantly, the result of this conversion is never